rackerlabs/support-how-to/content/cloud-servers/configure-vhosts-on-a-lamp-stack.md

 ### Test your vhost configuration

-This test should see produce a response of `Syntax OK`.
+This test should produce a response of `Syntax OK`.
 Test the configuration by using the following command:

     `$ apache2ctl configtest`